 Other royal peculiars include the chapels at various palaces, such as St George’s Chapel at Windsor Castle, the Chapel Royal and the Queen’s Chapel at St. James’s Palace, the Chapel Royal at Hampton Court, and the Chapel of St John the Evangelist and the Chapel of St Peter ad Vincula, both at the Tower of London.
 There is also the Royal Memorial Chapel at the Royal Military Academy at Sandhurst and the Royal Foundation of St Katharine, in Ratcliffe, London.

 But, because nothing involving the Crown can be ever be simple, there are several variants of the royal peculiar.

 There are also chapels at the various Inns of Court in London.
-As the name suggests, long ago these were just regular inns where business people would meet to conduct business.
-Over time, though, Gray’s Inn, Lincoln’s Inn, the Inn of the Inner Temple and the Inn of the Middle Temple became associated with the legal profession, and for several hundred years they have acted as a sort of “bar association” for all English and Welsh lawyers.
-Every lawyer must belong to one of the inns, and each inn has their own chapel.
-None of the chapels are royal, but all are peculiars, and outside the jurisdiction of the Bishop of London.
+As the name suggests, long ago these were just regular inns where various tradesmen would meet to conduct business.
+Over time, though, Gray’s Inn, Lincoln’s Inn, the Inn of the Inner Temple and the Inn of the Middle Temple became associated with the legal profession, and for several hundred years they have acted as the bar association for all English and Welsh lawyers.
+Every lawyer must belong to one of the inns, and each inn has its own chapel.
+None of the chapels are royal, but all are peculiars, being outside the jurisdiction of the Bishop of London.